1 person found this helpful

 How to make salt dough ornaments

 Now for the fun part!
-All kids – boys and girls, older and younger, quiet and boisterous – love to get messy with dough.
-Rip off a clump and let your child freestyle.
+All kids – older or younger, quiet or boisterous – love to get messy with dough and squeeze fistfuls of it until it comes out between the gaps of their fingers.
+Rip off a clump and let your child go for it!

 If you want to know how to make salt dough ornaments that are neat and decorative, roll out the dough until it is half a centimetre thick.
 Use cookie cutters to shape the dough and put on a lined tray ready for baking.